alfille/distance/README.md

 * Curves: Various dimensions (25,50,75,100,150,200)
 * Since Linf devolves to Max metric, it makes sense that values approach 1.0

+# Plotting
+Although the examples here are done with Excel, there is a script based on the ubiquitous [gnuplot](http://www.gnuplot.info/)
+* either pipe data directly `./distance | plot.sh`

+# Parallel processing
+There is an [impressive rework](https://github.com/kms15/cubedistance) of this project by Dr. Kendrick Shaw using TensorFlow on GPUs with 400-fold speedup!

 # Discussion

+## Known results
+Dr. Albert Mao found [known results](https://mathworld.wolfram.com/HypercubeLinePicking.html) for the 2-norm with low dimension and bounds for arbitrary dimension

 If you have references to a better mathematical treatment, please include in the github comments, or to me directly at [paul.alfille@gmail.com](mailto:paul.alfille@gmail.com)